- Analytical Facilities

 Learn more about the Sentinel-6, remote sensing research at Oregon State, and how you can honor Freilich’s legacy.

-NASA is inviting the public to take part in virtual activities and events ahead of the launch of the Sentinel-6 Michael Freilich satellite, an international collaboration between NASA and several partners.
+NASA invited the public to take part in virtual activities and events ahead of the launch of the Sentinel-6 Michael Freilich satellite, an international collaboration between NASA and several partners.
 This is the first of two identical satellites to be launched sequentially to continue observations of sea level change for at least the next decade.

 In recognition of his accomplishments as a scientist and administrator, and his commitment to educating young scientists, the Michael H. Freilich Memorial Fund supports research experiences for members of historically underrepresented groups through an undergraduate fellowship in remote sensing research in the Earth sciences.